mlibrary/dromedary/README.md

 From here on in we'll call this directory `/some/path/to/med`.

-### Install the `dromedary` code
+## Install the `dromedary` code
   * Clone the repo
     * If you have two-factor on github: `git clone git@github.com:mlibrary/dromedary.git`
     * If not: `git clone https://github.com/mlibrary/dromedary`
     * `cd dromedary`
-    * `bundle install`
+    * `bundle install --path ./.bundle`

 The basic dromedary code is now ready for use.

-## Install solr
+## Set up solr

 `dromedary` requires a solr installation to work.
-It's recommended you install a version just for this project in you `med` directory
+It's recommended you install a version just for this project in your `med` directory

+### Using a new solr

 From your `dromedary` directory:

 * `bin/dromedary solr install`

-This will create links from the dromedary solr configurations into the solr directory in the right ways.
-If you need to run *just* the code to create the links, you can do `bin/dromedary solr link`
+The convention is to install the solr "next to" your dromedary installation.
+If you want to put it somewhere else, just add the directory

+* `bin/dromedary solr install /Users/dueber/mysolrstuff`

+This will
+* Download solr to the specified directory
+* Untar it and get it all set up
+* Automatically run `bin/dromedary solr link` to put the dromedary config in place

+### Using your own solr

+If you've already got a solr lying around, you can just use it.

+* Edit `config/blacklight.yml` so the url/port are correct
+* Create a file at `dromedary/.solr` with just one line: the path to your local solr install on disk (e.g., `echo /Users/dueberb/solr_stuff/solr-6.6.2 > .solr`)
+* Run `bin/dromedary solr link` to set up symlinks in the right places so your solr can find the dromedary configuration

-### Get and convert the raw data
+## Extract the raw data

 The data is stored in little `.xml` files.
 We want to get them from the Box directory, extract the little XML files from their enclosing `.zip` files, and then convert